When you have a problem with your vision, there are three different kinds of specialists you may encounter:

 The first two years of optometry school are usually "didactic," meaning that you'll take courses.
 The next two years are "clinical," involving working with optometrists and patients directly.

-At the end of four years, you graduate as an optometry.
+At the end of four years, you graduate as an optometrist.

 In order to practice optometry, you also need to pass certain exams.

 Some optometrists go on to complete a one-year residency, particularly if they'd like to further specialize.
-While you are a resident, you are a paid, practicing pharmacist, but you're under supervision.
+While you are a resident, you are a paid, practicing optometrist, but you're under supervision.

 Regardless of your major, there are certain courses you must complete in order to gain admission to most optometry schools.
 These requirements vary a bit from school to school, so it's a good idea to check the particular requirements of schools you are considering appling to well before graduation.